DorcasToto/React-Library/README.md

 ## 2. Deploy on Minikube

 ### Prerequisites:
+- Docker installed on your machine.
-- Install Minikube and kubectl.
+- Kubernetes and Minikube installed.
+- `kubectl` command-line tool installed.

 ### Steps:
 1. Start Minikube: